 Canonical has today announced on their blog that the Steam for Linux client has now officially arrived in the Ubuntu Software Center and is now available to download.

-To celebrate the arrival of Steam in the Ubuntu Software Center, Canonical has reduce every Ubuntu title is in the store for a limited period.
-Which are now on sale with 50-75 percent off, until 10am on Monday 21st February 2013.
+To celebrate the arrival of Steam in the Ubuntu Software Center, Canonical has reduced the price of every Ubuntu title in the store for a limited period.
+These titles are now on sale with 50-75 percent off, until 10am on Monday, 21st February 2013.

 Source: Canonical